elopio/docs/source/includes/_glossary.md

 A Finalized Market is a [Market](#market) that has [Awaited Finalization](#market-awaiting-finalization) and has not been disputed, the [Proposed Outcome](#proposed-outcome) is now considered final.
 This market will now allow [Share](#shares) holders to [settle](#settlement) their shares with the market.

+## Finalized Phase

+Description pending.

 ## First Report

 The First Report is simply the first [Report](#report) placed on a [Market](#market).
 The First Report generally will come from the [Designated Reporter](#designed-reporter) for the Market, which would immediately refund the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) to the [Market Creator](#market-creator).
 In the event a Designated Reporter fails to Report then the Market is moved into the next available [Reporting Window](#reporting-window), along with the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond) and [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond), for it's [First Report Round](#first-report-round).
-The first person to submit a Report and Stake at least 0 [REP](#rep) on their Report will have the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) added to their Stake and their Report transaction's GAS cost covered by the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond).
+The first person to submit a Report and Stake at least 0 [REP](#rep) on their Report will have the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) added to their Stake and their Report transaction's gas cost covered by the [Designated Report No-Show Gas Bond](#designated-report-no-show-gas-bond).
 This provides an incentive to submit the First Report as the [First Reporter](#first-reporter) stands to gain the Designated Report No-Show REP Bond in REP if they Stake on the eventual [Final Outcome](#final-outcome).

-## Designated Report No-Show Gas Bond

-The Designated Report No-Show Gas Bond is paid for using ETH by the [Market Creator](#market-creator) during Market Creation.
-This Bond is completely refunded to the Market Creator as soon as the [Designated Reporter](#designated-reporter) submits a [Report](#report) during the [Designated Report Phase](#designated-report-phase).
-This Bond is used in the event of a Designated Reporter failing to submit a Report during the Designated Report Phase.
-The [Market](#market), as well as the [Designated Report No-Show REP Bond](#designated-report-no-show-rep-bond) and this Bond, are moved into the next [Reporting Window](#reporting-window) for [Reporting Rounds](#reporting-round), starting with the [First Report Round](#first-report-round).
-During the First Report Round the [First Reporter](#first-reporter)'s transaction to submit the [First Report](#first-report) on this Market is paid for using the Designated Report No-Show Gas Bond.
-If the transaction costs less than the amount of the Designated Report No-Show Gas Bond then the remaining ETH is sent to the First Reporter.

-## Designated Report No-Show REP Bond

-The Designated Report No-Show REP Bond is paid for using [REP](#rep) by the [Market Creator](#market-creator) during Market Creation.
-The Bond is refunded to the Market Creator if the [Designated Reporter](#designed-reporter) submits a [Report](#report) during the [Designated Report Phase](#designated-report-phase).
-If the Designated Reporter fails to Report during the Designated Report Phase then the Designated Report No-Show REP Bond is applied to the stake of the First Reporter for this [Market](#market) in the [Reporting Rounds](#reporting-round) during the next available [Reporting Window](#reporting-window).
-This actually allows for someone to stake 0 REP for the [First Report](#first-report) because the Bond is added to whatever is staked.
-This means someone without any REP has the potential to Report and if the Market is eventually [Finalized](#finalized-market) the way that person Reported then they can earn REP without having to buy it.

 ## First Report Round